kosiorski/task-planer/README.md

 # task-planer

 A simple RESTful application used to plan tasks.
-It uses token authentication.
+The login method returns a token that needs to be used in the HTTP header to perform any action - simply authentication.

 Used stack:
 * Java